 Oh, and also: Thai people are the sweetest and kindest people in the world!
 Super friendly, helpful and smiling most if not all the time.
 I know I already mentioned Thai food, but THAI FOOD!
 That alone is reason enough for me to go back.
 And since Bangkok is such a major travelers hub, I probably will:-).

-Note October 2016: in July 2016 I took another trip to Thailand and not only visited Ayutthaya but Sukhothai as well.
+Note October 2016: in July 2016 I made a second trip to Thailand and not only visited Ayutthaya but Sukhothai as well.
 And while Angkor remains my favorite ancient temple, Ayutthaya and Sukhothai were beautiful and definitely worth a visit!